dianajoan/craft_app/readme.md

-# DIY CRAFT Website Project in php mysql Laravel
+# CRAFT Website in php mysql Laravel

 This site is teaching people how to make things out of the many things they have around them.